Outlier-robust subsampling techniques for persistent homology: Datasets

-For a given number of points $N$ and probability $p$ we sample points uniformly at random from the surface of the unit sphere with probability $p$ and points from the (filled) cube $[-1,1]^3\subset \R^3$ with probability $1-p$.
+For a given number of points $N$ and probability $p$ we sample signal points uniformly at random from the surface of the unit sphere with probability $p$ and noise points from the (filled) cube $[-1,1]^3\subset \R^3$ with probability $1-p$.